ofiwg/libfabric/man/fi_endpoint.3.md

 ## inject_size - Inject Size

 Defines the default inject operation size (see the FI_INJECT flag) that an endpoint will support.
-This value applies per send operation.
+This value applies per transmit operation.

 ## total_buffered_recv - Total Buffered Receive